chadananda/diacritical/README.md

     'Dalílu’l-Mutaḥayyirín',
     'Fatḥ-‘Alí',
 ];
-var bad_text = "This is some sample text with bad diacritcals: Ahmad, Baghdad, "+ "Fath-Ali and Baqi.
+var bad_text = "This is some sample text with bad diacriticals: Ahmad, Baghdad, "+ "Fath-Ali and Baqi.
 Notice that the dictionary uses _sh to indicate an "+ "underscore.
 Also, notice that the dictionary is case sensitive but the "+ "replacement system is still smart enough to deal with all-caps like AHMAD. "+